 Additionally, an externship at a private law firm may satisfy the PSR if the student completes fifty hours of pro bono work (no pay received by the student or the placement/lawyer) and the project has been approved by the Director of Public Interest Initiatives.
-For questions regarding the Public Service Requirement, including engaging in a Volunteer Legal Experience which requires volunteering for 50 hours at an entity versus working for credit, email the Public Interest Coordinator at publicinterest@law.du.edu.
+For questions regarding the Public Service Requirement, including engaging in a Volunteer Legal Experience which requires volunteering for 50 hours at an entity versus working for credit, email afreeman@law.du.edu.